 An interdisciplinary team approach to any HIV positive patient is essential.
 Management of the virus itself should be followed by a specialist in pediatric HIV and should be transitioned to a physician specializing in adult HIV as the child ages.
+This transition period of adolescence while dealing with a chronic disease and sexually transmitted infection, is a time of great risk to being lost to follow up.
 Furthermore, given the increased rate of infections and complications often faced by seropositive individuals, follow up with other specialists such as ophthalmology, dental, psychiatry, and OBGYN may be needed.
 Physiatric involvement is an underutilized but needed component in the care of HIV positive individuals of any age.
 As HIV becomes a disease with which people are surviving longer, adults are encountering impairments, particularly neurological and musculoskeletal, related to aging not previously encountered.
 Starting rehabilitation early on in the course is important for the functional longevity of this population.

 Patient & family education

 In addition to ARVs, more inclusive pre/postnatal care (screening, prophylactic treatment) may decrease mother-to-child transmission.

 Caregivers should be extensively educated about regimen adherence.
 Barriers to adherence should be anticipated and addressed.
 Additionally, the benefits of exercise and the importance of staying active should be stressed.

 Patients should be questioned regarding coping with their illness and referred to support groups/psychological services as needed.